 Many breakdowns are battery related.
 If when you start the car, the engine turns over more slowly than usual, the battery might be on its way out.
 If you suspect your battery to be coming to the end of its life, take it to a garage or fast fit operator; many perform battery checks for free.

 Keep an eye on the tyres; they’re your only contact with the road.
 Any cuts, damage or reduction in pressure need urgent attention.
 Be aware of the fuel gauge.
 An empty tank is an all-too-common cause of breakdown.
 As is putting the wrong fuel into the car.
-Which is why Green Flag is proud to include misfuelling in all but its entry-level policy.

 Check tyre pressures, and if necessary adjust them to the correct level shown in the car handbook or on a sticker inside the fuel flap or on the door pillar.
 Make sure they’re at the correct pressure for the load you’re carrying.
 Don't forget to check the spare.
 Give all tyres a look over, checking for lumps, splits and cracks.